-Selecting [] (Search Mode) in the Live Monitoring menu exits the live monitoring mode and enters the search mode.
-It is the same as pressing the SEARCH button.
+Selecting (Search Mode) in the Live Monitoring menu exits the live monitoring mode and enters the search mode.
+It is the same as pressing the Playback Mode button on the front panel.

 Login/Logout

 Selecting (Login) in the Live Monitoring menu accesses the Login screen, and you will be asked to select a User and enter the password to log into the system.
 Selecting (Logout) in the Live Monitoring menu displays the Logout screen asking you to confirm whether or not you want to log out the current user.